Skip to content

 How to Make Fruit Pizza

-• Add frosting first: Using a rubber spatula, spread an even layer of your chilled frosting over the cooled cookie dough crust.
+Using a rubber spatula, spread an even layer of your chilled frosting over the cooled sugar cookie base.
+Top with fresh fruit!

 Decorating Variations

-• If you’re looking for a festive Memorial Day or 4th of July dessert, try turning this dessert into a flag.
-We’ve made this 4th of July fruit pizza many times and it’s so fun and celebratory.
-Makes the perfect patriotic dessert!
+• If you’re looking for a festive Memorial Day or Independence Day dessert, turn this dessert into a patriotic 4th of July fruit pizza!

-• Make a sunrise design by using fresh oranges, strawberries and pineapple.
+• For brunch, make a sunrise design by using fresh oranges, strawberries and pineapple.
 Finish it off with some lemon zest for a refreshing taste.
-This would be great to serve at a brunch!

 • Shape into an oval shape for an Easter egg or make a rainbow shape.